abadid/cmsc424-spring2018/project2/README.md

 `reportmin`

-Here, both `AA` and `SW` are the airlines with minimum sales after this transactions, but only `AA` gets inserted into `reportmin` since `SW` was already the minimum `airlineid` prior to this transaction.
+Here, both `AA` and `SW` are the airlines with minimum sales after this transaction, but only `AA` gets inserted into `reportmin` since `SW` was already the minimum `airlineid` prior to this transaction.
 Note that the `salesdate` used for this insert into `reportmin` corresponds to the sales date of the deleted record from `ticketsales`.

 Switch to the `flightsales` database, and load the data using `\i trigger-database.sql`.
 We have already created the `airlinesales` and the `reportmin` tables and initialized them for you.
 The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flightsales` should generate the trigger without errors.